Scoop (utensil): History

 Alfred L. Cralle, a porter in a drug store and at a hotel in Pittsburgh, Pennsylvania, noticed that servers at the hotel had trouble with ice cream sticking to serving spoons, and he developed an ice cream scoop.
 On June 10, 1896, Cralle applied for a patent on his invention.
 He was awarded patent 576,395 on February 2, 1897.
 The patented "Ice Cream Mold and Disher" was an ice cream scoop with a built-in scraper to allow for one-handed operation.
 Cralle's functional design is reflected in modern ice cream scoops.

 Transfer scoop

-Transfer scoops (a.k.a. utility scoops) are used to transfer bulk foods from large storage containers to smaller containers, and generally do not have any measurement markings, as their purpose is to transfer, and taking time to adjust the amount in a scoop would slow the transfer rate.
+Transfer scoops (a.k.a. utility scoops) are used to transfer bulk foods from large storage containers to smaller containers, and generally do not have any measurement markings, as their purpose is to transfer efficiently, and taking time to adjust the amount in a scoop would slow the transfer rate.

+An ice cream spade is a sturdy spade-shaped large shallow spoon, used to transfer large amounts of hard frozen ice cream, stiff frozen desserts, or some other stiff food paste.
+It is also well-shaped to scrape the insides of ice cream containers and tubs.